 What is the correct procedure for checking and adjusting nitrogen precharge?

-The correct procedure for checking and adjusting nitrogen precharge begins with fully depressurizing the hydraulic system and isolating the accumulator.
-This safety step is crucial to prevent potential injuries and ensure accurate pressure readings.
+The correct procedure for checking and adjusting accumulator nitrogen precharge begins with fully depressurizing the hydraulic system and isolating the accumulator.
+This safety step is crucial to prevent potential injuries and ensure accurate pressure readings when using an accumulator pressure gauge.

 Start by connecting a proper charging and gauging assembly to the gas valve.
 This equipment should include a pressure gauge, gas charging hose, and appropriate adapters.
 The charging assembly should be bled of air before taking measurements to ensure accuracy.